 Human beings are herd animals – some of my students don’t like being called herd animals so they have asked me to say we are social beings instead.
 Very few humans develop any real capacity to think intelligently for themselves.
-Most humans pretty much think and do what they are programmed to think and do by family, religion, school, government, business, media, the news, the internet and the Kardashians.
+Most humans pretty much think, feel and do what they are programmed to think and do by family, religion, school, government, business, media, the news, the internet and the Kardashians.
 Oh- yes!
 We mustn’t forget FaceBook.

 There is a high price to be paid if you wander too far afield from the herd, questioning all of the accepted assumptions and beliefs.
 Ask Socrates, Mansur al-Hallaj, Jesus, King and Gandhi.
 Free thinkers have never been popular in society and often end up killed.
 Perhaps it is better to have what the brujo Don Juan Matus calls “controlled folly,” and become invisible within the herd.
 Just blend in so no one notices you can actually use the higher capacities of your brain above and beyond the lower brain’s on-going tennis match between fear and desire and the illusion of control.